Geethanjaliii/linkly/README.md

 # Linkly Secure Shortener & Analytics SaaS Platform

 Linkly is a modern, responsive, and secure URL shortening and analytics platform.
-Built with a Robust Next.js frontend and a secure FastAPI backend, it protects target redirection routes with an hourly commercial-grade malware scanner, prevents phishing triggers, and tracks clicks, devices, and country demographics in real-time.
+Built with a robust Next.js frontend and a secure FastAPI backend, it protects target redirection routes with an hourly commercial-grade malware scanner, prevents phishing triggers, and tracks clicks, devices, and country demographics in real-time.

 ---